 - There is an urgent need to study and document the status of indigenous breeds of horses, camels, pigs, donkeys, yaks, Mithun and ducks. - Prepare A National Action Plan to take up remedial measures so as to arrest their degeneration.

-Time period, Mode Responsibilities Immediate to Program IVRI and Other Institutions like National Research Short term Centers for Camel & Yak along with NGOs restoring the traditional CPR institutions such as the Gomala (grazing) lands are the two essential required action plans in this respect.
+Action Plan Time period, Mode Responsibilities Immediate to Program IVRI and Other Institutions like National Research Short term Centers for Camel & Yak along with NGOs

 STRATEGY 8 GRAZING AND FODDER DEVELOPMENT: